-In the 2021-2022 school year, the SEL inventory will be used to measure student's SEL levels in Academic Behaviors, Academic Perseverance, Academic Mindset, Learning Strategies, and Social Skills.
-Students will complete the survey when they enroll, mid-year and end-of-year.
-Staff will be trained how to access the results and to use them to provide interventions and support to students individually and in small groups.
+In the 2021-2022 school year, the SEL inventory will be used to measure student's SEL levels.
 Data from this survey will be available in Hoonuit and the results will be used to target support to specific school sites.
-This survey was implemented in May, 2021 and four hundred and sixty-seven students have responded to date.

-Students will also take the Gallup Student Poll and the school will use the results to measure Engagement, Hope, Belonging and Social Emotional Learning.
+Students will also take the Gallup student poll in 2020-2021 and the school will use the results to measure Engagement, Hope, Belonging and Social Emotional Learning.
 Historically, SIATech students have scored higher than the national average in this poll in most areas.
 This year it will be critical to compare results to previous years to identify deficits in areas that may require additional TIS support.

-The school will also review the local graduation rate and suspension rates.
+The school will also review the graduation rate and suspension rates at the end of the year to measure the impact of the changes.